1 lb dried Anasazi beans

 Recover and cook one more hour or until the beans are softened to your liking.
 If the beans finish before you plan to fix dinner, just keep it all on warm.

-Remove the jalapeno, slice it up, and serve the beans and a side of Almost Navajo Flat Bread.
+Remove the jalapeno, slice it up, and serve the beans and a side of Almost Navajo Fry Bread.